Hanifi Rohingya script: Rohingya keyboard

 Layout of the Rohingya virtual keyboard.

 A virtual keyboard was developed by Google for the Rohingya language in 2019 and allows users to type in the Rohingya script.
 Ahkter Husin, a Rohingya software developer developed a keyboard for Android phones which is available on Google Play Store.
 Users can download here.
 Ahkter Husin and Kyaw Zay Ya Lin Tun developed a keyboard app for iOS which can be found here.
 The Rohingya Unicode keyboard layout can be found here.

 Sample text

-The following is a sample text in Rohingya of Article 1 of the Universal Declaration of Human Rights with English, contrasted with versions of the text in Bengali and Assamese.
+The following is a Rohingya translation of Article 1 of the Universal Declaration of Human Rights, comparing the Hanifi and Arabic scripts.